-- 118. Senator Shevrin Jones, during Senate floor debate on SB 90, advised that this provision "will likely have a chilling effect on the willingness of potential electors to participate in voter registration drives."
+- 142. During the debate on SB 90, legislators were advised of the impact of this forced disclaimer.
+Representative Geraldine Thompson informed the House of Representatives that "[W]e're shaking confidence in voter registration by having to inform people that the ballot might not get there in time." - 143.
+Senator Shevrin Jones, during Senate floor debate on SB 90, advised that this provision "will likely have a chilling effect on the willingness of potential electors to participate in voter registration drives."
 Senator Jones offered an amendment striking this language, specifically informing his colleagues that "we know that minorities are more likely to vote through third party voter organizations."
-The amendment was defeated. - 119.
+The amendment was defeated. - 144.
 Vote-By-Mail Application Restriction.
-Section 24 of SB 90 imposes a series of restrictions on requesting mail ballots. - 120.
-The legislature, after years of making voting by mail easier, enacted these new restrictions after an election in which Black and Latino voters made unprecedented use of mail ballots-specifically, 40 percent of Black voters voted by mail in the 2020 election, double the percentage from 2016, and Latino voters almost doubled their use of mail ballots over the same period from 26.7% in 2016 to 42.1% in 2020. - 121.
-Under prior Florida law, a voter could request a vote-by-mail ballot by phone, by mail, or in person, without providing identification.
+Section 24 of SB 90 imposes a series of restrictions on requesting mail ballots.

+- 145. The legislature, after years of making voting by mail easier, enacted these new restrictions after an election in which Black and Latino voters made unprecedented use of mail ballots-specifically, 40 percent of Black voters voted by mail in the 2020 election, double the percentage from 2016, and Latino voters almost doubled their use of mail ballots over the same period from 26.7% in 2016 to 42.1% in 2020. - practice in Florida.
+Florida law has permitted voting by mail for over a hundred years.
+For several decades prior to SB 90, a voter could request a vote-by-mail ballot by phone, by mail, or in person, without providing identification.
 See Fla.
 Stat. § 101.62(1)(a)-(b) (2020).
 A written request with a signature was required if the voter was requesting that the ballot be sent to an address other than the one at which they were registered.
 See id. § 101.62(1)(b).
 Identification was needed only when a voter directed the SOE to accept a request by a member of the voter's immediate family or a legal guardian, in which case the application had to contain the voter's name, address, and date of birth, and the requestor's name, address, driver's license number if available, and the requestor's relation to the voter.
-See id.
+See id. - 147.
+Similarly, prior to the enactment of SB 90, vote-by-mail ballots, once returned, were checked by the SOE or the County Canvassing Board ("CCB") to verify that the signature on the vote-by-mail ballot matched the signature in the registration books and that the voter was "duly registered in the County."
+Fla.
+Stat. § 101.68(2)(c)(1) (2020).
+If the SOE or the CCB found that a signature was missing or did not match the signature on file, the SOE notified the voter and the voter had an opportunity to provide a cure affidavit with a valid signature and one of several forms of identification.
+Fla.
+Stat. § 101.68(4)(a)-(d) (2020).